b3b00/csly/README.md

 #### Csly is not ####

 Csly is not a fully-featured parser generator like [ANTLR](http://www.antlr.org/).
-You should therefore not use it to define strongly-typed languages like  C# or Java.
+You should therefore not use it to define strong-typed languages like  C# or Java.

 #### Csly is ####